Summary

 Explain

-Students will explain the way in which they sorted their cards and the teacher will provide the proper vocabulary to describe each group formed by the students.
+Students explain the way in which they sorted their cards and the teacher will provide the proper vocabulary to describe each group formed by the students.

 Extend